aaronjanse/dns-over-wikipedia/README.md

 # DNS over Wikipedia

 Wikipedia keeps track of official URLs for popular websites.
-With DNS over Wikipedia installed, domains ending with `.idk` are resolved by searching Wikipedia and extracting the relevant URL from the infobox.
+With DNS over Wikipedia installed, domains ending with `.idk` are redirected by searching Wikipedia and extracting the relevant URL from the infobox.

 Example:
 1. Type `scihub.idk/` in browser address bar